-Each physical body has unique characteristics and a special temperament all its own; and over time, it develops an identity or self-concept which is referred to as the ego-personality.
+Each physical body has unique characteristics and a special temperament all its own; and over time, it develops an identity or self-concept which is referred to as the ego-persona.
 Based on the particular characteristics, self-concept, and temperament of the individual, the ego develops a self-image that it presents to the world which everyone acknowledges as the personality.
 The world is populated by personalities; personalities that have agendas, emotions, desires, attachments, problems, and idiosyncrasies.

-When the physical body, its memories, and the ego-personality begin living in the seemingly real sensual plane of experience, a very complex and deceptive illusion occurs.
+When the physical body, its memories, and the ego-persona begin living in the seemingly real sensual plane of experience, a very complex and deceptive illusion occurs.
 Layers of illusory perceptions, emotional impressions and psychological imbalances are absorbed into the individual’s psyche from the “mass-mind” of society.
 These societal mores and judgments are woven into the fabric of people’s lives, making life seem complex, confusing and deceptive.
 These layers, from the collective psychic energy of the masses, are constructed of: incomplete and inaccurate perceptions; unclear and unfinished thoughts; dark, disturbing and unfulfilled desires; mean, prejudicial and ignorant perspectives as well as fear, uncertainty and uneasy feelings.
 This false, emotional, fragmented perspective of life is the window through which people perceive the world.

 For the individual, this worldview of life is also comprised of: past memories, hopes and aspirations; the pain and frustration of constant struggle; fear of the unknown; the uncertainty of an invalidated self; a continuous floundering to find one’s place in this confusion; and the pain of conflict between the life one desires and the harsh reality of the world.
 It is through this muddled filter that people attempt to see reality about themselves, about others, and about the activities in life.
 Personalities in this illusory landscape have unconsciously and collectively agreed to interact within the illusion of the world as if it were real.
 Most people don’t know the difference, yet ironically, even those who intellectually understand that true reality lies beyond the physical, sensual realm of illusion, still choose to maintain the worldly illusion as their reality.
 They will take extreme measures to preserve the stability within their illusion, denying all else; it is what they know, and this familiarity is what makes them feel safe and secure; but that is an illusion too.

 Human nature seeks security and comfort, and avoids anything which threatens that reality; even if people know they are choosing the “matrix of illusion.”
 For many people, an acknowledgement of the truth would instill a fear of the unknown and rock their world.
 Consequently, it is not well-received by the masses when anyone speaks about the world being an illusion.
-As a way of compensating for this fear of the unknown, the ego-personality works overtime to keep people locked into the illusion by keeping reality out.
+As a way of compensating for this fear of the unknown, the ego-persona works overtime to keep people locked into the illusion by keeping reality out.
 All the thoughts, impressions, enticements, fears, and distractions that the ego experiences each and every moment are designed to keep people attached, distracted and plugged into the illusion.
 The ego or self-concept and the “superficial self-image” it presents to the world are at the center of this illusory existence, orchestrating and fabricating this charade.
-Outside of this illusion, the ego-personality has no reality, so it is fighting for its survival.
+Outside of this illusion, the ego-persona has no reality, so it is fighting for its survival.

 Each and every thought in the mind-chatter of the ego that captivates one’s attention is about some aspect of sex, some material object or task in the world, or some person within the physical realm.
 Occasionally, one experiences an intellectual or spiritual thought, but not from the ego.
-The ego-personality never has an abstract thought because it knows no reality beyond the objective realm of the senses.
-Within this sensual realm, the ego-personality builds its illusory world and self-image with power, prestige, position, material wealth, and sensual gratification; in many cases, stepping on or over anyone who gets in the way.
+The ego-persona never has an abstract thought because it knows no reality beyond the objective realm of the senses.
+Within this sensual realm, the ego-persona builds its illusory world and self-image with power, prestige, position, material wealth, and sensual gratification; in many cases, stepping on or over anyone who gets in the way.

-People live in the false identity of the ego-personality and want to believe it is reality, but it isn’t.
+People live in the false identity of the ego-persona and want to believe it is reality, but it isn’t.
 People are too fearful of losing their accessorized lives, their comfort, and their entertainment to look beyond the void to catch a glimpse of their true spiritual nature.
 In most cases, they don’t want the responsibility which comes with having to live according to the truth they would see.
 The fear that they feel is just another illusion that the ego creates in order to maintain its hold.

-The act of looking outside of this illusory world creates insecurity and fear in the mind of the ego-personality, which the individual feels.
+The act of looking outside of this illusory world creates insecurity and fear in the mind of the ego-persona, which the individual feels.
 Thus, the ego clamps down even tighter; it derides anyone who questions its authenticity, and belittles the notion of a spiritual self.
 The ego does this strictly out of self-interest so it can control the individual’s concept of self.
 Blindly accepting the image the ego presents as to who they are, and never attempting to perceive the self beyond the illusion, leaves people feeling incomplete, fearful, and uncertain.
 Consequently, in the background of their daily lives, people often feel incomplete, insecure, and ambiguous regarding who they really are.
 There is a nagging and persistent feeling that there must be more to life and to oneself than what has been experienced so far; that there must be more individual potential and life to be realized and expressed.

-How has the human arrived at this point of being captivated by the ego-personality?
+How has the human arrived at this point of being captivated by the ego-persona?
 How is he or she so easily deluded by the self-image?
 How has this self-concept come into being, anyway?
 Few people stop to think about the origin and source of their individual self-awareness.
 They simply accept that they are aware beings with an active personality that gets them through life, and this is all they need to know.
 Most people have no idea that the concept and actual experience of being an autonomous, individual self is only about 500 years old.